Contact the GG Archives

-Cargo and Carrying Capacity of Ships - Computations and Detailed Explanations
+Cargo and Carrying Capacity

 It is fortunate, therefore, that so eminent an authority as the "Departmental Committee appointed by the British Board of Trade to consider the position of the Shipping and Shipbuilding Industries After the War," whose chairman was Alfred Booth, the directing genius of the Cunard Line, has ventured an estimate based upon all data available.

-According to this authority, the total weight carried by seagoing vessels plying between the different countries of the world, averages 250 to 300 million tons a year.
+According to this authority, the total weight carried by seagoing vessels plying between the different countries of the world averages 250 to 300 million tons a year.
 This approximation refers to the days when the war had not yet disarranged the mechanism of international trade.

-1 We shall reserve the discussion of passenger traffic for a later chapter and confine ourselves here to an analysis of the freight business.
+1 We shall reserve the discussion of passenger traffic for a later chapter and confine ourselves to an analysis of the freight business.

 Production in Tons